ricardomm7/leaflink/docs/sprintC/us029/01.requirements-engineering/Readme.md

 **From the client clarifications:**

-> **Question:** The collaborator can see what type of entry's?
+> **Question:** The collaborator can see what type of toDoEntry's?
 Like what progressStatus can he filter?
 Can he see canceled Entry's?
 >
 > **Answer:** The ones assigned to him.
 He can filter by the different values the progressStatus of the progressStatus, like planned, executed, canceled ...